-Younger clients are treated with extra care not only by our doctors, but also by law, since altering your appearance with surgery is permanent and not suitable for everyone who wants it.
+Younger clients are treated with extra care not only by our doctors, but also by law, since altering your appearance with surgery is long-lasting and not suitable for everyone who wants it.

 The law regarding under-18s

 As of October 2016, the Medical Board of Australia requires that anyone under 18 wishing to undergo major procedures is evaluated by a registered general practitioner, psychologist or psychiatrist and abides by a three-month cooling-off period prior to surgery.

 Minor procedures, including those using our state-of-the-art vaginal rejuvenation laser, require a seven-day cooling-off period for under-18s, and if it is deemed appropriate, an evaluation by a psychologist.
 We do not perform surgical vaginal procedures, such as labiaplasty, at ENRICH Clinic

 Major cosmetic medical and surgical procedures